 Trades are allocated so as to avoid one Fund receiving a preferred trade allocation over another Fund.
 All trades require an appropriate rationale and are implemented in accordance with documented procedures.
-Our trading system produces regular reports on trade allocations and executions which are monitored by our Compliance team.
+Our trading system produces regular reports on trade allocations and executions which are monitored.